Charlotte NC skyline and homes for sale

 Charlotte Suburbs & Surrounding Communities

-Mecklenburg County and its neighboring counties offer some of the most active real estate markets in the Southeast.
-Each suburb has its own personality, school system, and price point.
-Knowing the differences before you start touring saves real time.
+Mecklenburg County and neighboring counties offer some of the most active real estate markets in the Southeast.
+Each suburb has its own personality, school system, commute pattern, and price point.
+Knowing the differences before you tour saves real time.

-Ballantyne is South Charlotte's master-planned hub — corporate campuses, shopping, golf, and newer subdivisions with I-485 access.
-Huntersville sits north with strong CMS schools, greenway trails, and family-oriented neighborhoods.
+Ballantyne is South Charlotte's master-planned hub with corporate campuses, shopping, golf, and newer subdivisions with I-485 access.
+Huntersville sits north with family-oriented neighborhoods, greenway access, and I-77 convenience.
 University City gives buyers northeast Charlotte options at lower price points with LYNX access.

-• Ballantyne: Master-planned, corporate corridor, Providence High zone
+• Ballantyne: Master-planned, corporate corridor, South Charlotte amenities

 • Huntersville: Family neighborhoods, greenways, quick I-77 access